2025 Conference Agenda

 Panelists will explore how diverse representation in clinical trials—including age, gender, race, ethnicity, and socio-economic status—can lead to more reliable data, better health outcomes, and ultimately, broader market access.
 The discussion will also highlight how inclusive product planning and real-world evidence collection play a critical role in supporting market entry and improving commercialization strategies, especially for products targeting underserved or minority communities.

-Moderator: Raquel Cabo, Head of Patient Advocacy, Communications, Commercial strategy, Ovid Therapeutics
+Moderator: Raquel Cabo, Former SVP Corporate Affairs and Commercial strategy, Ovid Therapeutics

 Melissa Penn, Director Patient Engagement Research & Development, Bayer